dekuNukem/duckyPad/duckyscript3_beta_test.md

 ## Instructions

+* ⚠️ If you only just got your duckyPad, it's a better idea to [familiarise with the current version](getting_started.md) first!

 * [Click me to download the beta firmware](https://github.com/dekuNukem/duckyPad/raw/master/firmware/beta_1.0.0_duckyscript3.dfu)

 * [Follow this guide](firmware_updates_and_version_history.md#usb-firmware-updates) to update your duckyPad, use the file you just downloaded.
 You can go back at any time.